zikula/core/UPGRADE-1.4.md

 Test Environment
 ----------------

-The Zikula team strongly recommend having a duplicate testing environment of the live site in which all changes including upgrades are tested on before application to the live site.
+The Zikula team strongly recommends having a duplicate testing environment of the live site in which all changes including upgrades are tested on before application to the live site.